Skip to main content

 This Collection welcomes submission of systematic or narrative reviews, original research articles, and unique clinical cases.

 Before submitting your manuscript, please ensure you have read our submission guidelines.
-Articles for this collection should be submitted via our submission system, Editorial Manager.
+Articles for this collection should be submitted via our submission system, Snapp.
 During the submission process you will be asked whether you are submitting to a collection, please select "Wearable devices for BP and hemodynamics" from the dropdown menu.

 Articles will undergo the journal’s standard peer-review process and are subject to all of the journal’s standard policies.
 Articles will be added to the collection as they are published.